Deeksha273/UrbanInvention/README.md

 ## Azure Technologyies used for the project🪄
 - Azure Bot.
 - Static Web App.
---> Used Language Studio for creation of bot.
+- ⁕Used Language Studio for creation of bot.
 ## Features✨

 - A responsive and dynamic user interface.